GuillaumeBarra/ffern-tech-test/README.md

 }
 ```

 Be warned!
 The developers who implemented the endpoint were a shady lot.
 It is a little... buggy.
-Make sure to verify responses before consuming them in your application.
+Make sure to validate responses before consuming them in your application.

 ## Final Remarks